ASC95/bash/1-concepts/2-linux-administration/package-management/repository-keys/ubuntu.md

     - In particular, I care about the "Packages", "Packages.gz", and "Packages.xz" files and their associated hashes, although there are other files
 - Each "Packages" file (there are many!) contains metadata for each individual package that is available for the associated distribution + microarchitecture
-- apt verifies the "Packages" file by ensuring that its calculated has matches the hash declared in the "Release" file
+- apt verifies the _integrity_ of each "Packages" file by ensuring that its calculated has matches the hash declared in the "Release" file
-- Once apt verifies the "Packages" file, it then verifies each individual downloaded package by ensuring its calculated hash matches the hash declared in the "Packages" file
+- Once apt verifies the "Packages" file, it then verifies the integrity each individual downloaded package by ensuring its calculated hash matches the hash declared in the "Packages" file
+- By default, individual .deb packages are _not_ authenticated by default (see sources)!
+  - Only reporsitory metadata is cryptographically signed!
 #### Verifying the "Release" file
 - The above system works great if the Release file is known to be valid, but how can I know for sure?
 - apt ensures the "Release" file is valid by checking the signature of the "Release" file by checking "Release.gpg", which signs the "Release" file